adrianomg/PAMPAR/README.md

 In our research we found out that there is no benchmark focused on comparing parallel programing interfaces.

 This is a initial work and we still updating these applications.
-Currently, the suite consists of 13 parallel benchmarks (kernels and pseudo-applications), each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).
+Currently, the suite consists of 13 parallel benchmarks (synthetic, kernels, and pseudo-applications), each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).

-The pseudo-aplications are:
+The synthetic benchmarks are:
   - Pi Caluculation       (PI);
   - Dot Produtct          (DP);
   - Numeric Integration   (NI);

+The kernel benchmarks are:
   - Odd-Even Sort         (OE);
   - Harmonic Sums         (HA);
   - Disc.
 Fourier Transf.
 (DFT);
+  - Matrix Multiplication (MM);
+  - Gram-Schmidt Process  (GS).
+  - Jacobi Method         (JA);

+The pseudo-applications are:
   - Turing Ring           (TR);
   - Dijkstra Shortest Path(DJ);
-  - Jacobi Method         (JA);
-  - Matrix Multiplication (MM);
-  - Gram-Schmidt Process  (GS).
   - Histograms Similarity (SH);
   - Game of Life          (GL);

-  (GL and SH still need some polishing)
+  (GL and SH still need some polishing.
+Any help is welcome!)

 The goal is to paralelize the set using more interfaces and add new benchmarks according to the demand.